MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 # AI Builder licensing

-AI Builder is licensed as an add-on to your PowerApps licenses.
-This means you can start your AI Builder trial after you have a PowerApps license that allows you to create a Common Data Service (CDS) instance.
+AI Builder is licensed as an add-on to your PowerApps or Flow licenses.
+This means you can start your AI Builder trial after you have a PowerApps or Flow license that allows you to create a Common Data Service (CDS) instance.

 ## Preview features

 AI Builder features that are in preview release status are free to use.
-You do not need to obtain a license to use preview features in AI Builder
+You do not need to obtain a license to use preview features in AI Builder.

 ## Trial licenses